Holidays and flights to Greek island ravaged by fire cancelled

 In an update on Twitter, Jet2Travel said: “The situation in Rhodes continues to evolve quickly and our absolute priority is the health, safety and well-being of customers and colleagues.

-“We have cancelled all flights and holidays that are due to depart to Rhodes today.
+“Due to these extraordinary circumstances, we have cancelled all flights and holidays that are due to depart to Rhodes up to and including Sunday July 30.

 Tui said: “The situation in the Southern part of #Rhodes remains volatile and challenging.
 Due to this and considering the impact on local communities being affected, TUI has decided to cancel all flights and booked holidays to Rhodes for departures up to and incl.
 Tue, 25 July.”